univention/univention-corporate-server/doc/app-center/get_started.rst

 The software needs to be provided as a `Docker image <docker-docs_>`_.
 This is the easiest way to deploy software in |UCSAPPC|.
-It is also recommended to publish the Docker container to `Docker hub <docker-hub_>`_.
+It's also recommended to publish the Docker container to `Docker hub <docker-hub_>`_.
 This makes referencing the image later much easier and simplifies the development and test cycle during development.